Importing comments from WordPress

-Use the Export Comments button under the Disqus plugin's Advanced Options tab.
-This will automate the export and import process.
+Use the Export Comments button located in the Syncing tab in the plugin admin settings.
+This feature requires your API app credentials in the Site Configuration section before the import can be started.
+This will automate the export (from WordPress) and import (to Disqus) process.
 Note that imports can take up to 24 hours to complete.

 If the export comments function isn't working on your site, you have the alternate option of exporting your entire site from WordPress and importing manually.
 This can be done with the following steps:

 Deactivate all plugins except Disqus at your WP Dashboard > Plugins page.

 Export your WordPress site in WXR format at your WP Dashboard > Tools > Export.

 Note: Sometimes the WXR file cuts off prematurely, resulting in not all comments being exported.
 This can be caused by Wordpress not allocating enough resources.
 In that case, we recommend exporting your blog in date segments to keep the file size down.
 Click the Posts option and select a date range: